JoanMontes/Audio_and_Video_Coding_Systems/P1 - API & Dockerization/README.md

 And in the same way, run the container using the previous command but with the new docker image created, `docker run -d --name ffmpeg_service -p 8000:8000 ffmpeg-docker`.

+After running the containers, we should create the `docker-compose.yml` in order to combine both dockers, and execute the `docker-compose up --build` command to run the docker compose and create the container with both containers as we can see in the following image.

+After creating the `main.py` we can access the API using the Swagger UI Documentation, entering the http://localhost:8000/docs when the API is running.
+In order to run the API we need to execute the command `python -m uvicorn main:app --reload` inside the folder where the `main.py` is ubicated.

+Entering the previous URL we can access to all the endpoints developed.
+In our case, we want to focus in the

 ## How to execute the API?
 To be able to run the code when downloading the code from GitHub the following steps must be followed: